Tl;Dr:

 A second round of card sorts with a focus on a specific subset of cards would help explain this occurrence.
 For now, I took some liberties in their placement.

-With the amount of content in the application, I felt that treating the primary navigation screens almost as full-page menus might be an effective approach at simplification.
-This would provide every piece of content on the application a dedicated place to live, ideally minimising the learning curve and increasing intuitiveness.
+Given the strong placement agreement across the majority of cards, I chose to treat the primary navigation screens almost as full-page menus; this would provide every piece of content on the application a dedicated place to live, ideally reducing the learning curve.

 testing

-I conducted a round of user interviews with three participants to gather feedback on the design.
+I conducted a round of user interviews with three participants to evaluate the lo-fi wireframes and assess how they navigated the restructured content.

 finding 01